twse/random-stuff/README.md

 3. All diacritics required for ISO 9 ("Transliteration of Cyrillic languages into Latin characters": Russian, Ukrainian, Belorussian, Bulgarian, Macedonian, Serbian, Bosnian, Mongolian, Tajik, Yakut, Bashkir, Chechen, Kazakh, Abkhazian, Komi, Tatar, etc. etc. etc.)

 ## Other fonts
 Created with FontCreator 5.6 (2007) - This version can only create ordinary Unicode fonts for non-OpenType-savvy word processors.
 Use FontCreator 7.0 or higher to create OpenType fonts.
-All fonts should be renamed to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
+Some fonts should be renamed to avoid clashes with names on which Apple and The Font Bureau holds a trademark.
 I cancelled several font projects such as **Albertus Mega** (flare serif font).
 * **Chicago Mega** is for indigenous languages in Central and South America.
 The font is best viewed at 9 or 18 points.
 This font comes in one style only - Regular.
 * **Flareserif International** is based on Albertus.
 This font comes in one style only - Regular.
 * **Geneva Mega** is for Native American languages using the Latin orthography.
 This font comes in one style only - Regular.